-Courses listed in this section are open only to licensed Registered Nurses.
+Courses listed in this section are open to licensed Registered.
+Nurses.

-PN 302 3 (0-0-0) Parish Administration and Team Ministry (distance delivery)
+PN 302 3 (3-0-0) Parish Administration and Team Ministry (distance delivery)

 Principles for effective leadership; styles of leadership, parish organizational structures, and models of team ministry skills to work with volunteers.
-Decision making, problem solving, and dealing with conflict and conflict resolution.
-Note: Credit may be obtained for only one of PN 302 or PS 302.
+Decision making, problem solving, and dealing with conflict and confict resolution.
+Note: Credit may be obtained for only one of PN 302 or PS 302

-PN 375 3 (0-0-0)

-Christian Doctrine (distance delivery)
+PN 375 3 (3-0-0) Christian Doctrine (distance delivery)

 An examination of Christian doctrines from their Biblical roots to their confessional restatement in the creeds and confessions of the Christian church, with specific emphasis upon Lutheran faith and practice.
-Note: Credit may be obtained for only one of REL 375 or PN 375.
+Note: Credit may be obtained for only one of PN 375 or REL 375

-PN 485 3 (0-0-0)

-Parish Nursing (distance delivery)
+PN 485 3 (3-0-0) Parish Nursing (distance delivery)